-Neck pain is one of the most prevalent problems that I see in the office.
+Neck pain is one of the most prevalent problems that I see at Arbor Vitae Chiropractic Clinic.
 It usually comes on through some unfortunate sleeping position, repetitive stress, or a trauma.
 The pain is also frequently associated with forward head posture stemming from long term computer or phone use.
 The pain can be sharp, dull, aching, and deep all at the same time.
 Neck pain sometimes will radiate to the arms or to the head.
 I frequently see upper neck pain that causes headache.

 I also see lower neck pain that causes pain in the upper back and into the arms.
 Neck pain, if left untreated can lead to degeneration and arthritis.
 Some of the arthritic necks that I have seen have made it difficult to turn the head or look up.
 The pain seems worse because you move the neck with every activity.

 Treatment of Cervicalgia

 Treatment for neck pain (aka cervicalgia) starts with the less invasive manipulation of the vertebrae to restore normal motion.
 The adjustment repositions the vertebrae allowing the joints to glide more easily and the pain goes away in a fairly short period of time with restored movement.
 With more serious neck conditions there can be neurologic involvement that radiates to the arms, hands or to the head.
 These neurologic conditions require time to heal and need several adjustments to reposition the vertebrae and reverse muscle memory.
 Ancillary procedures including electric stim, ultrasound, or laser therapy may be required to reverse this type of condition.
 Frequently, neck exercises will be prescribed to strengthen the muscles of the neck and reduce adhesions and scarring.

 You can also damage neck discs.
 An assessment of the degree of damage is necessary to determine the course of treatment.
 Your disc can avulse some material into the spinal canal where it freely floats and can compromise other structures.
 We can make a referral if required for disc damaged that doesn’t respond to chiropractic care.
 In this case, surgery is the only option.
 Most disc problems respond to careful manipulation and can heal or “scar over” the bulging area in time.